 The Honorable Fumiko Hachiya Wasserman was appointed to the Superior Court of California, Los Angeles County in 1989.
 Her assignments have included serving in appellate, civil trials, felony criminal trials and juvenile matters.
 She was a past Presiding Judge of the South Bay Municipal Court.

 Judge Wasserman served on the Commission on Judicial Performance and the California State-Federal Judicial Council.
 She has participated in numerous advisory committees, court judicial organizations and bar committees, including the Judicial Council’s Access and Fairness Advisory Committee.
-She has been a member of the Board of Directors of the Los Angeles Biomedical Research Institute, Board of Governors of the Asian Pacific American Women’s Alliance and the Advisory Board of the Japanese American Bar Association of Los Angeles.
-She is the chair of the California Law Academy Support Council and serves as a Southern California Regional Co-chair.
+She has been a member of the Board of Directors of the Los Angeles Biomedical Research Institute, Board of Governors of the Loyola Law School Alumni Association, Board of Governors of the City Club, Board of Governors of the Asian Pacific American Women’s Alliance and the Advisory Board of the Japanese American Bar Association of Los Angeles.
+She is Chair of the California Law Academy Support Council.

-NAPABA honored Judge Wasserman with Trailblazer Award.
-She has received the California Women Lawyers’ Joan Dempsey Klein Distinguished Jurist Award, Constitutional Rights Foundation Justice James Cobey Award for Judge of the Year, Loyola Law School’s Alumni Service Award and Asian American Pacific American Women’s Alliance Public Service Award.
+NAPABA honored her with the Trailblazer Award.
+She has received the California Women Lawyers’ Joan Dempsey Klein Distinguished Jurist Award, Constitutional Rights Foundation Justice James Cobey Award for Judge of the Year, Loyola Law School’s Alumni Service Award and Asian American Pacific Women’s Alliance Public Service Award.

 Judge Wasserman was a research assistant and received her degree from UCLA in anthropology.

 She received her law degree from Loyola Law School and was on the Loyola Law Review and Dean’s Honor List.